microsoft/Qcodes/README.md

 ## License

-Qcodes is currently a private development of Microsoft's Station Q collaboration, and IS NOT licensed for distribution outside the collaboration.
-We intend to release it as open source software once it is robust and reasonably stable, under the MIT license or similar.
-See [License](LICENSE.txt)
+Qcodes is currently a private development of Microsoft's Station Q collaboration, and IS NOT licensed for distribution outside the collaboration except by arrangement.
+We intend to release it as open source software once it is robust and reasonably stable, under the MIT license.
+See [License](LICENSE.md).